dvarilek/filament-table-select/README.md

 ***
 ## Selection Action
-The selection action and its modal where the table is contained can be configured using the 'modifySelectionAction' method:
+The selection action and its modal where the table is contained can be configured using the `modifySelectionAction()` method:
 ```php
 use Dvarilek\FilamentTableSelect\Components\View\TableSelect;
 use Filament\Forms\Components\Actions\Action;